Marc Sprenger, 2010 - 2015

 Zsuzsanna Jakab, 2005 - 2010

-Zsuzsanna Jakab was appointed Director of European Centre for Disease Prevention and Control (ECDC) in March 2005.
-Before joining the EU, she was Secretary of State in Hungarys Ministry of Health.
-As the most senior civil servant at the ministry she had been responsible for overseeing Hungarys implementation of the EU policies and laws in her area, administering the spending of EU financial assistance, and managing Hungarys national public health programme.
+Zsuzsanna Jakab was appointed Director of ECDC in March 2005.
+Before joining the EU, Dr Jakab was Secretary of State in Hungary's Ministry of Health.
+As the most senior civil servant at the ministry, she had been responsible for overseeing Hungary's implementation of EU policies and laws in her area, administering the spending of EU financial assistance, and managing Hungary's national public health programme.

-Before joining the Hungarian government, she worked in WHO Regional Office for Europe in Denmark for 11 years.
+Before joining the Hungarian government, Dr Jakab worked at the WHO Regional Office for Europe in Denmark for 11 years.

 Born in 1951 in Hungary, Dr Jakab holds a Master’s Degree from Eötvös Lóránd University of Sciences, Faculty of Humanities, Budapest, a Postgraduate university degree from the University of Political Sciences, Budapest, a diploma of the two foundation courses in public health at the Nordic School of Public Health, Gothenburg, Sweden and a postgraduate diploma from the National Institute of Public Administration and Management.